YuriGuernsey/enable3d-website/docs/Physics-Body.md

 ### Types

 There are 4 different body types you can choose from by setting `object.body.setCollisionFlags(number)` accordingly.

+- 0 - Dynamic
+- 1 - Static
+- 2 - Kinematic
-0 - Dynamic, 1 - Static, 2 - Kinematic, 4 - Ghost (aka Sensor or NO_CONTACT_RESPONSE).
+- 4 - Ghost (aka Sensor or NO_CONTACT_RESPONSE).

 #### Dynamic